 7. Shooting for variety

-• Being mean and moody: Serious expressions convey confidence and knowledge.
+- Mean and moody: Serious expressions convey confidence and knowledge.
 If being an authority in your chosen area of business impresses your clients, moody faces are the way to go.
 Lawyers, accountants and surgeons come to mind.

-• Fun and smiley: Big smiles convey approachability and friendliness.
+- Fun and smiley: Big smiles convey approachability and friendliness.
 If you are very customer focussed, or see your clients face to face as part of your business activities, coming across as approachable is the way to go.
 Creatives, marketing directors and HR managers come to mind.

-• Being professional: Typically, something halfway between too serious and too smiley is the way to go for most professional headshots.
+- Being professional: Typically, something half way between too serious and too smiley is the way to go for most professional headshots.
 You want to come across as an approachable professional, not arrogant and know it all, but also not silly and unreliable.

-8. Footwear
+8. Footware

 Although your shoes won’t be prominently featured, wear something comfortable and appropriate.
 Elegant heels are safe choices for women, but only if they are comfortable.
 If your feet hurt, your face will show it!

-9. Practice Posing in Your Outfit
+9. Practice Posing in Your Outfits

 Try on your chosen outfit and practice different poses in front of a mirror.
 Ensure that it doesn’t bunch up or wrinkle awkwardly.

-10. Confidence Is Key
+10. Confidence is Key